ShaheimOH/Stacking_Project/README.md

 # Stacking_Project

-Stacked Generalisation in multimodal neonatal imaging for phenotype prediction
+Application of stacked generalisation in multimodal neonatal imaging for phenotype prediction